wren-lang/wren/doc/site/variables.markdown

     }
     IO.print(a) // ERROR! a doesn't exist anymore.

-Variables defined at the top level of a script are *global*.
+Variables defined at the top level of a script are *top-level* and are visible to the [module](modules.html) system.
 All other variables are *local*.
 Declaring a variable in an inner scope with the same name as an outer one is called *shadowing* and is not an error (although it's not something you likely intend to do much).

     :::dart
     var a = "outer"